Want to get married at City Hall? Here’s what to do:

 Schedule your wedding ceremony

-To schedule your ceremony at City Hall, please call:
+To schedule your ceremony at City Hall, please contact:

 Prepare for your visit